hyperledger/besu/docs/Private-Txns-Migration.md

 After the migration starts, logs display the progress.
 When the migration is complete, Besu continues starting up as usual.

-## Expected time to perform migration
+## During migration

-TBA
+Do not stop the migration running once it has started.
+If the migration is stopped, you will need to restore your Besu database from backup and restart the migration process.

 ## Migration support